Lung cancer is a disease in which cancer cells grow in the lungs. The most common type of lung cancer include:

 - Immunotherapy—involves using medications or substances made by the body to increase or restore the body's natural defenses against cancer

-To help reduce your chance of getting lung cancer:
+To help reduce your chances of lung cancer:

 - Avoid places where people are smoking.